 Let's be honest about what's missing here.
 There's no external antenna (it's internal), no advanced MU-MIMO management software, and no fancy RGB lighting (thank goodness).
 But do you actually need those things?
 Probably not.

 What impressed me was the dual-band handling.
-In my testing environment – a typical UK semi-detached with thick walls and about 15 neighbouring WiFi networks visible – the AX900 consistently picked the less congested band.
+In a typical UK semi-detached with thick walls and about 15 neighbouring WiFi networks visible, the AX900 picks the less congested band.
 When I was close to the router, it favoured 5GHz for speed.
 Further away, it switched to 2.4GHz for better penetration.
 Sensible behaviour.

 Testing conducted with a TP-Link Archer AX73 router on Virgin Media 500 Mbps fibre.
 Your results will vary based on your router quality, interference, and building construction.